When She Loved Me: Writing and recording

-Still a relatively new artist at the time, McLachlan claims that, when she was first sent the song, her management warned her that she might not like it.
-However, she ultimately began crying almost immediately upon hearing "When She Loved Me" for the first time, describing herself as "a sucker" for sad, melancholy songs.
-Newman's performance on the demo reminded McLachlan of "Bein' Green", a song originally performed by American puppeteer Jim Henson as the Muppet Kermit the Frog.
-Despite not knowing how children would react to the song, McLachlan felt confident that mothers would be incredibly moved by it.
-McLachlan found the process of recording a song for an animated film to be different than what she had grown accustomed to as a recording artist owing to the number of people involved in the project recording with Newman.
+McLachlan's manager warned her that she might not like "When She Loved Me" when they received it, and she claims her manager described it as "kind of weird".
+McLachlan ultimately immediately cried upon hearing it for the first time, saying Newman's demo reminded her of Jim Henson's original performance of "Bein' Green" as Kermit the Frog.
+McLachlan felt confident that mothers would be incredibly moved by the song regardless of how children reacted.
+McLachlan found the recording process different than what she had grown accustomed to owing to the number of people involved in an animated film.
 Newman and McLachlan recorded approximately 17 takes of the song before finally deciding upon a few with which they were satisfied.
-Newman and McLachlan produced the song together, with Newman arranging and orchestrating.
+They produced the song together, with Newman arranging and orchestrating.
+They completed it within a few days.
 Both Newman's piano accompaniment and McLachlan's vocals were recorded by producer Greg Reely at The Warehouse Studio in Vancouver, British Columbia.
+The singer described the song as a favorite of hers and considers the project a highlight of her career.

+Actors Tom Hanks and Tim Allen, the voices of Sheriff Woody Pride and Buzz Lightyear, respectively, were moved to tears upon watching "When She Loved Me" for the first time.

 Context and use in Toy Story 2

-Serving as a "haunting soundtrack to Jesse's[sic] tale of abandonment", "When She Loved Me" is Toy Story 2's main song, and plays over a montage showing of Jessie and her former owner Emily.
-Heard approximately midway through the film, the song narrates a flashback during which Jessie recalls the moment she is abandoned by Emily, reflecting upon their once-loving relationship and the good times they shared until Jessie is gradually outgrown and ultimately donated to charity in a cardboard box.
+Serving as a "haunting soundtrack to Jessie's tale of abandonment", "When She Loved Me" is Toy Story 2's main song, and plays over a montage showing of Jessie and her former owner Emily.
+Heard approximately midway through the film, the song is sung in-character and off-screen by Jessie during a flashback in which she recalls the moment she is abandoned by Emily, reflecting upon their once-loving relationship and the good times they shared until Jessie is gradually outgrown and ultimately donated to charity in a cardboard box.
 The montage was animated by Tasha Wedeen.
 According to co-director Ash Brannon, the scene is "an example of perfect animation casting".
-In addition to the sequel having more female animators than Toy Story, Brannon found it helpful that a woman animated Jessie, elaborating, "Tasha animated ["When She Loved Me"] and I don't think anybody could have done her better."
+In addition to the sequel having more female animators than Toy Story, Brannon found it helpful that a woman animated Jessie, believing no one could have done it better than Wedeen.
 Specific lighting effects and filters were used throughout the sequence to complement its mood, including sun-kissed lighting.